 Harmful Algal Blooms

 Algae are naturally-occurring microscopic organisms that are found in fresh and salt waters of Virginia and around the world.
-Many are beneficial because they are major producers of oxygen and food for many of the animals that live in these waters.
+They produce oxygen and food for animals.
+Most do not harm people, wildlife, or the environment.
+When many algal cells multiply in the water, it is called an ALGAE BLOOM.

 U.S. EPA - Protect Yourself and Your Pooch